 Oh!
 I thought.
 Murray’s crying?!
 Andy hard-annoyed-face Murray is crying actual tears on Centre Court.
 Stood there battling the teary bolus in his throat, faced with god knows how many people just clinging onto this rare display of sentiment, he put the mic closer to his mouth.
 And as he congratulated Federer with an innocuous joke about being 30, I felt tears roll down my own fickle face.

 The camera panned to his girlf who – like her man, had worn a widow’s poker-face all afternoon – was also now in tears.

 Woman in the crowd – tears

 Man stood frozen wearing a strange expression which I think was about to turn into tears – tears

 “Everybody always talks about the pressure of playing at Wimbledon, how tough it is,” continued Murray.
 “But the people watching make it so much easier to play,” he finished and choked.
 The crowd wept and Wimbledon had officially descended into one big crying festival.
 And in a flat somewhere in East London, I sat sobbing.

 Rather unexpectedly, the once beautifully tanned Federer, with his pretty arms and floppy international hair, now looked to me like some kind of Cyril Sneer person “Go on, let him hold the cup!”
 I yelled at the TV.

-“The support has been incredible, so thank you,” Murray added before heading off – in tears – to one final standing ovation.
+“The support has been incredible, so thank you,” Murray added before exiting – in tears – to one final standing ovation.

 This has changed pretty much everything in terms of Murray and me.
 And I dare say you – if you were watching yesterday.
 And if you weren’t, I’d check it out on Youtube.
 With this in mind, I may even go and support him in person next year.
 Because he’ll be there.
 He’s ALWAYS there.
-And I think he always will be.
-That’s gotta mean something.
 Well done Murray old chap – I really think 2013 will be your year. *blub*